 Admission Requirements for the MFA with a Major in Visual Communication Design

-In addition to meeting general admission requirements of Graduate Studies, applicants for the MFA with a major in Visual Communication Design must have an undergraduate major in Art, Graphic Design, or the equivalent, as determined by the head of the Art Department.
+In addition to meeting general admission requirements of Graduate Studies, applicants for the MFA with a major in Visual Communication Design must have an undergraduate major in Art, Graphic Design, or the equivalent, as determined by the head of the Art and Design Department.
 Applicants to the MFA must meet the following admission requirements:

 - Grade Point Average – At least 3.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

 - Deficiencies – Admission to the MFA program is based on the extent and quality of undergraduate preparation, including courses in studio art, art history, and other academic subjects.
 Quality of studio preparation is judged on the basis of careful evaluation of work done at the undergraduate level.
 Prior to the admission of the successful applicant, the graduate faculty will determine the individual’s deficiencies in art studio, art history, and general education, and inform the student of the findings.
 The prospective student will be given a clear indication of the prerequisites required, emphasizing that no coursework taken to compensate for deficiencies in undergraduate preparation can be counted as contributing to the minimum number of credit required for the MFA degree.

-Unconditional admission is determined by the faculty in the Art Department.
+Unconditional admission is determined by the faculty in the Art and Design Department.

 Any applicant failing to meet the requirements for unconditional admission may be conditionally admitted with the recommendation of the graduate faculty in the applicant’s major and approval of the Director of Graduate Studies.

 Applicants who are granted conditional admission must achieve a GPA of at least 3.00 on the first 12 graduate hours attempted.
 Failure to meet these conditions will result in the student being dropped from graduate studies.